last changes April 3rd 2026

 What Does CUI Mean?

-This brings us to the first hurdle when marking CUI: identifying CUI in the first place.
+This brings us to the first major hurdle in marking CUI: identifying it correctly in the first place.

 Identifying CUI